CyrusMoreno/alpacas-r-socute/index.md

 Do same think on "ended_at"
 ```

-Create a column to get the duration
+Create a column to get the duration.
 ```
 Select header "ended_at" column
 Right click then select "Insert 1 column right"